- Boil the sweet potato for 10–15 minutes until soft, then drain and mash.

 - Brush the edges with a little water, then place another dough circle on top, pressing the edges firmly together.

-- Cook all the parathas and cut into quarters to serve.
+- Cut into quarters to serve.